-Melania Trump’s Adviser, Stephanie Winston Wolkoff Says She Was ‘Thrown Under The Bus’
+Melania Trump’s Adviser, Stephanie Winston Wolkoff, Says She Was ‘Thrown Under The Bus’

-Stephanie Winston Wolkoff, a former adviser and aide to First Lady Melania Trump and a top Trump inauguration organizer is reacting to statements from the White House that she was fired from her position as an unpaid adviser to Mrs. Trump.
+Stephanie Winston Wolkoff, a former adviser and aide to First Lady Melania Trump and a top Trump inauguration organizer, is reacting to statements from the White House that she was fired from her position as an unpaid adviser to Mrs. Trump.

 The New York Times reported that Winston Wolkoff is particularly angry about the suggestion that she was forced out of her position with Melania Trump because of reports that she “profited excessively” from her position as an organizer for Trump inaugural events.